 Folding and Bagging

-We can fold and bag your shirts for you into individual plastic sleeves for a nice professional touch.
+We can fold and bag your shirtsinto individual plastic sleeves for a professional touch.
 This helps keeps your shirts organized and clean.
-We also apply a size sticker onto each bag so you know what size is inside.
 Minimum order for these is 100 units.

-We keep all customer artworks on file, so if you wish to do a re-print of a previous job you have done with us before, all your set-up costs for your new job are eliminated.
-Keep in mind the design of your re-print must be exactly the same as your previous job.
-For example, changing the size of the same design is considered a new design and set-up.
-Also, if you originally printed a coloured design onto white garments and wish to do a re-print onto black garments, you may have to pay for a new screen set-up to include a white base.
-Our minimum order quantities still apply to re-printed jobs.
+We keep all customer artworks on file, so if you wish to do a reprint of a previous job you have done with us, all your setup costs for your new job are waived.
+Keep in mind the design of your reprint must be exactly the same as your previous job.
+For example, changing the size of the same design is considered a new design and requires a new setup.
+Also, if you originally printed onto white garments and wish to do a reprint onto black garments, you may have to pay for a new screen setup to include a white base.
+Our minimum order quantities still apply to reprinted jobs.

-If you wanted to print at home or for a small project, we offer screen exposures so that you can bring in your screens and designs, then let us do the prep and hard work so that you can focus on the fun part of printing!
+If you want to print at home for a small project, we offer screen exposures so that you can bring in your screens and designs, then let us do the prep and hard work so that you can focus on the fun part of printing!